When voyaging is in the genes

 Today, Ulstein’s reference list counts over 300 vessels, and the company has brought forward numerous maritime innovations to ease life at sea.
 One of these is a backwards-sloping bow that reduces slamming and vibrations from the sea when moving forwards.

 Implementing this design in an expedition cruise vessel, the passengers can stand at the bow and, looking down, watch the sea as it meets the hull.
 This is a favoured spot for the dolphins to play, and they might want to follow along the journey.
 The view around is remarkable.
 From the ship’s sides, large balconies open up to the surroundings to get closer to nature while sheltered from the weather.
 The spacious public spaces offer sized-up windows to get nature even closer.

 Far-away ventures in accordance with nature

-The expedition cruise vessels developed by Ulstein can venture faraway areas to explore the wilderness.
-Zodiacs, scuba equipment, kayaks, underwater cameras, submarines, cross-country skis – there are innumerable ways to get close to nature, and to be there first.
+The expedition cruise vessels developed by Ulstein can venture to faraway areas to explore the wilderness.
+Zodiacs, scuba equipment, kayaks, underwater cameras, submarines, cross-country skis – there are innumerable ways to get close to nature and to be there first.
 This must be done in accordance with nature.
 The vessels are developed to reduce the environmental footprint, this includes heat and waste recovery, fuel efficiency and alternative power sources to mention a few.

 The modern-day explorer

 Ulstein’s design heritage is invaluable when it comes to quality and endurance, but when the ancient traveller had to endure rough days and nights, that is not the way to choose for the modern explorer.
 The bow reduces slamming and vibrations from head seas, to secure a good night’s sleep for people on board.
-Reduce of sea spray on deck will also reduce ice on deck when operating in polar areas.
+Reduced sea spray on deck will also reduce ice on deck when operating in polar areas.
 Our origins brought us here.
 Norwegian explorers led the way.
 Modern explorers demonstrate how.